 - The Classic Pierogi (Potatoes & Cheese) – Fried dumplings stuffed with cheesy potatoes

 - Prepare ingredients for the recipe.

-- Place the flour in a large bowl.
+- Place the flour and salt in a large bowl.
 Make a little well in the middle.
-Place whisked eggs, water, and melted butter in to it.
+Place whisked eggs, water, and melted butter into it.
 Using a fork, work the ingredients together to form the dough.
 Finish up combining the ingredients by hand until you get a smooth, even texture.